2017 Evening "Big Tent" Speakers

 Linda Ordiway – Bradford PA - Though pictured here with a frog, you will find Linda at the bird banding station.
 Dr. Ordiway is Mid-Atlantic/Appalachian Regional Biologist with the Ruffed Grouse Society.
 She has also worked as a wildlife biologist for the US Forest Service and has taught environmental and biological sciences at the University of Pittsburgh, Bradford PA.

-Dr. Allen Podet - Williamsville, NY - Ph.D. & DHL & DD.
-He has been leading field trips at Pilgrimage for 20+ years.
-Dr. Podet's Fern Walk is a mainstay of the Pilgrimage.
-He learned about ferns through classes, clinics & experience.
+Dr. Allen Podet - Williamsville, NY - Ph.D. & DHL & DD, he has been leading field trips at Pilgrimage for 20+ years.
+Dr. Podet learned about ferns through classes, clinics & experience.
 When not at Allegany State Park, Dr. Podet is a professor in the philosophy and humanities departments at Buffalo State College.

 Valerie Jill Podet - Williamsville, NY - Valerie's day job is with the Lothlorien Therapeutic Riding Stables in East Aurora.
 She is affiliated with the NY Naval Militia, the US Navy League, the Lou Eibl Corral, the Buffalo Geological Society, Temple Hesed Abraham of Jamestown, Jewish Community Center of Greater Buffalo, Red Hats, Prairie Star Ranch, and NC Bectel Training Stables.
 Whew!
 And she still makes time to lead field trips at Allegany Nature Pilgrimage including beavers, general nature, animal signs, and the geology of the park.
 Valerie holds a Master’s degree in zoology and is almost (all but dissertation) a geologist.
 She has been leading field trips at Pilgrimage for 20+ years.